Video Game / Awesomenauts

 In December 2015, Ronimo announced an expansion titled, Awesomenauts: Overdrive

 , which will include three new characters and several free additions like revamped matchmaking and redesigns for old characters.
-Overdrive is slated for March 2016.
+Overdrive was released March 2, 2016.

 A Character Sheet is HERE